Machine Learning with a Reject Option: A survey: Introduction

-This survey aims to provide an overview of the subfield of machine learning with a reject option, which we structure around seven key research questions. \begin{enumerate} \item[Q1.]
+This survey aims to provide an overview of the subfield of machine learning with rejection, which we structure around eight key research questions. \begin{enumerate} \item[Q1.]
 How can we formalize the conditions for which a model should abstain from making a prediction? \item[Q2.]
-What architectures are possible for operationalizing (i.e., putting this into practice) the ability to abstain from making a prediction? \item[Q3.]
-How do we learn models that have the ability to abstain from making a prediction? \item[Q4.]
-Which types of rejections are possible when using standard machine learning models? \item[Q5.]
-How can we evaluate the performance of a machine learning method with a reject option? \item[Q6.]
-Where does the need for abstaining machine learning methods arise in real-world applications? \item[Q7.]
-How does machine learning with a reject option relate to other machine learning research areas? \end{enumerate} In addition to the individual contributions of addressing each of these research questions, our major contribution is that we identify the main characteristics of machine learning models with a reject option, allowing to structure the methods in this research field.
-By providing an overview of the research field as well as deeper insights into the various techniques, we aid to further advance this research area, as well its adaptation in real-world applications.
+How can we evaluate the performance of a model with rejection? \item[Q3.]
+What architectures are possible for operationalizing (i.e., putting this into practice) the ability to abstain from making a prediction? \item[Q4.]
+How do we learn models with rejection? \item[Q5.]
+What are the main pros and cons of using a specific architecture? \item[Q6.]
+How can we combine multiple rejectors? \item[Q7.]
+Where does the need for machine learning with rejection methods arise in real-world applications? \item[Q8.]
+How does machine learning with rejection relate to other research areas? \end{enumerate} In addition to the individual contributions of addressing each of these research questions, our major contribution is that we identify the main characteristics of machine learning models with rejection, allowing us to structure the methods in this research field.
+By providing an overview of the research field as well as deeper insights into the various techniques, we aid in further advance this research area, as well as its adaptation to real-world applications.